Klopfer1402/gr-imxto/README.md

 ## End of Support

-Since the newest redesign of the website this script doesn't work anymore, but I am not really interested in tinkering with it in the foreseeable future.
-I encourage others to fork this script and improve it.
+This is probably the last version of this userscript from me.
+Originally I wasn't even going to make this script compatible with the new design, but now I did it anyway.
+I have no real desire to tinker with this script anymore, so I encourage others to fork the script and improve it.